rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

    The remaining are options that MAY be followed during the time that NMDA mechanisms are being defined.

-   (a)  Modules that require immediate support for the NMDA features
-        SHOULD be structured for NMDA.
+   *  Modules that require immediate support for the NMDA features SHOULD be structured for NMDA.
 A temporary non-NMDA version of this type of module MAY exist, as either an existing model or a model created by hand or with suitable tools that mirror the